EuBIC/EuBIC2023/README.md

 ![Logo](logo_2023.png)

-The EuBIC 2023 developer's meeting will bring together scientists active in the field of bioinformatics and computational proteomics.
+The EuBIC 2023 developer's meeting will bring together scientists active in the field of computational proteomics.

 __This repository collects proposals for hackathon projects at the EuBIC 2023 developer's meeting.__ For details about the submission format, see below.